 To Tim McLachlan’s credit, he does eventually offer an explanation and Hidden pulls together with a modest surprise that makes reasonable sense.
 [PLOT SPOILERS].
 Here Hidden reveals itself as yet another variant on the by-now clichéd deathdream ending, wherein all the peculiar things happening up to that point are explained by the character(s)’ realisation that they are dead.
-This is a twist ending that first originated in An Occurrence at Owl Creek Bridge (1961) and has become hackneyed through overuse in recent years in films like The Sixth Sense (1999), The Others (2001), Soul Survivors (2001), The Brown Bunny (2003), Dead End (2003), I Pass for Human (2004), Reeker (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), 7500 (2014), The Abandoned/The Confines (2015) and The Shadow People (2016) and Alone (2017), plus the finale of tv’s Lost (2004-10), plus two other New Zealand entries The Locals (2003) and Wound (2010).
+This is a twist ending that first originated in An Occurrence at Owl Creek Bridge (1961) and has become hackneyed through overuse in recent years in films like The Sixth Sense (1999), The Others (2001), Soul Survivors (2001), The Brown Bunny (2003), Dead End (2003), I Pass for Human (2004), Reeker (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), The Last Seven (2010), 7500 (2014), The Abandoned/The Confines (2015), Shadow People (2016) and Alone (2017), plus the finale of tv’s Lost (2004-10), plus two other New Zealand entries The Locals (2003) and Wound (2010).
 Had the twist not been a familiar one, it would have made for a passable surprise wrap-up.
 Even given that, it is a major strain in sitting through some 80 minutes of baffling impenetrability to get to that point.